How to Win Social Security Disability Benefits Without a Lawyer

 Can you win disability benefits without a lawyer?

-People wanting to know how to win social security disability without a lawyer should understand that applying is a complex process.
+Applying is a complex process.
 Not having a lawyer can make applying for and winning your case even more challenging.

 Before dismissing legal help, ask yourself why you don’t want to get a lawyer?
 There are no upfront fees, and they only charge if you win your case.

 If you decide you do want to work with a lawyer, Atticus can match you with a vetted expert for your case.
 Our services are always free.
 Get started today.

 A disability lawyer can help fill out your application, gather medical records, schedule medical care, and appeal denials.
 Lawyers have access to information on your case that the SSA may not share with you, and they’ll know how to best present your situation in a court hearing with an SSA judge (most people need a hearing).
 Applicants with lawyers are three times more likely to win benefits.
 Read more about what disability lawyers actually do for you.